CamilaClemente/FrustraPocket/README.md

 The pipeline is code in python3.
 You can run the pipeline as a follow:
 Only for pocket prediction:

 $ python3 RunFrustraPocket.py PDBId (python3 RunFrustraPocket.py 4new)

-For pocket prediction and docking:
+For pocket prediction and docking (the ligand in PDB format must be in the folder where the RunFrustraPocket.py is located):

 $ python3 RunFrustraPocket.py PDBId Ligand (python3 RunFrustraPocket.py 4new FAD)

 You have to change some path in the RunFrustraPocket.py script: